When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 Shashi and Mubeen (with his son).
 Our crazy driver is on the right.

-Above center: After the camel ride, it was off to the dunes!
+Above left: After the camel ride, it was off to the dunes!

 Above left: Mubeen decided to roll up his pants and enjoy the sand.